zopefoundation/z3c.table/src/z3c/table/README.txt

   ...     def renderCell(self, item):
   ...         return item.title

-Let's define our table which defines the columns explicit. you can also see, that we do not return the columns in the correct order:
+Let's define our table which defines the columns explicitly. you can also see that we do not return the columns in the correct order:

   >>> class PrivateTable(table.Table):